UO-CS-OER/CS211-text/_sources/02_Inheritance/02_3_Project_FiveTwelve.md

   components (display and interaction) without modifying the model component (game logic and internal representations).

-While quite a bit of code is provided in the
+Quite a bit of code is provided in the
 [HOWTO document](
 https://github.com/UO-CIS211/FiveTwelve/blob/master/doc/HOWTO.md),
-there is still a lot to understand and build.
+but there is still a lot to understand and build.
 Even if you have gotten away with building some prior projects in a single programming session, you will almost certainly need to spread this project over multiple sessions and multiple days with breaks to